Stochastic Matching Bandits with Rare Optimization Updates: Problem Statement

 \section{Problem Statement}

 We study stochastic matching bandits (SMB) with $N$ agents and $K$ arms.
-For better intuition, the overall setup is illustrated in Figure~\ref{fig:problem}.
+The stochastic matching process is illustrated in Figure~\ref{fig:problem}.
 The detailed formulation is as follows: For each agent $n\in[N]$, feature information is known as $x_{n}\in\mathbb{R}^{d}$, and each arm $k\in[K]$ is characterized by latent vector $\theta_{k}\in\mathbb{R}^{d}$.
 We define the set of features as $X=[x_1,\dots,x_N]\in\mathbb{R}^{d\times N}$ and the rank of $X$ as $rank(X)=r(\le d)$.
-At each time $t\in[T]$, every agent $n$ may be assigned to an arm $k_{n,t}\in[K]$.
+At each time $t\in[T]$, each agent $n$ may be assigned to an arm $k_{n,t}\in[K]$.
 Let assortment $S_{k,t}=\{n\in[N]: k_{n,t}=k\}$, which is the set of agents that are assigned to an arm $k$ at time $t$.
-Then given an assortment to each arm $k$ at time $t$, $S_{k,t}$, each arm $k$ randomly accepts an agent $n\in S_{k,t}$ and receives reward $r_{n,k}\in [0,1]$ according to the arm's preference specified as follows.
-The probability for arm $k$ to accept agent $n\in S_{k,t}$ follows Multi-nomial Logit (MNL) model \citep{agrawal2017mnl,agrawal2017thompson,oh2019thompson,oh2021multinomial,chen2023robust} given by We denote $x_n^\top \theta_k$ as the latent preference utility of arm $k$ for agent $n$.
-Following prior work on MNL bandits~\citep{oh2019thompson, oh2021multinomial, agrawal2019mnl}, we consider that the candidate set size is bounded by $|S_{k,t}| \leq L$ for all arms $k$ and rounds $t$, and that the reward $r_{n,k}$ is known to the arms in advance.
+Then given an assortment to each arm $k$ at time $t$, $S_{k,t}$, each arm $k$ randomly accepts an agent $n\in S_{k,t}$ and receives reward $w_{n,k}\in [0,1]$ according to the arm's preference specified as follows.
+The probability for arm $k$ to accept agent $n\in S_{k,t}$ follows Multinomial Logit (MNL) model \citep{agrawal2017mnl,agrawal2017thompson,oh2019thompson,oh2021multinomial,chen2023robust} given by We denote $x_n^\top \theta_k$ as the latent preference utility of arm $k$ for agent $n$.
+Following prior work on MNL bandits~\citep{oh2019thompson, oh2021multinomial, agrawal2019mnl}, we consider that the candidate set size is bounded by $|S_{k,t}| \leq L$ for all arms $k$ and rounds $t$, and that the reward $w_{n,k}$ is known to the agent.
 This reflects practical constraints in real-world platforms such as ride-hailing, where only a limited number of riders can be suggested to a driver—due to screen limitations or cognitive load—and the reward (e.g., fare or price) is known prior to each assignment.